NolanAmblard/Investing-Website/README.md

 # Investing-Website
-A website covering the basics of investing that I made in highschool.
+A website covering the basics of investing that I made in high school.